Close×

 “We look to work with brands that are not only commercially viable, but also socially conscious, whether that’s through philanthropy, sustainable materials, or a genuine commitment to community.
 It’s important to us that the brands we partner with reflect a sense of belonging and the Australian lifestyle.”

-Kordahi initially acquired a 50 per cent stake in Swanky Socks in 2017.
-At the time, the brand was generating an annual turnover of just $40,000.
+When Kordahi bought a 50 per cent stake in the business nearly 10 years ago, the brand was reportedly generating an annual turnover of just $40,000.

-Since then, Swanky Socks has evolved into a multi-channel business, blending retail positioning with corporate partnerships.
+Since Kordahi's shareholder acquisition in 2017, Swanky Socks has evolved into a multi-channel business, blending retail positioning with corporate partnerships.
 The brand has sold more than 3 million pairs globally and donated over 200,000 pairs to homeless shelters.

 According to Swanky Socks, the launch with SurfStitch signals the beginning of a broader retail expansion strategy for 2026 and beyond.